Please Wait a Moment

 Opening Reception: Thursday, October 24 from 4:30-6:30pm

-Given Time: Sensory Aesthetics of Reclamation explores Indigenous relationships to land and how it intersects with issues of sovereignty, environmental sustainability, colonialism, and identity through the presentation of four films by prominent Native artists alongside select objects from the Center of Southwest Studies' museum collections that relate to and enhance the themes presented within the films.
+Given Time: Sensory Aesthetics of Reclamation explored Indigenous relationships to land and the ways those relationships intersect with sovereignty, environmental sustainability, colonialism, and identity.
+The exhibition presented four films by contemporary Native artists alongside select objects from the Center of Southwest Studies' museum collections that complemented and expanded upon the themes explored in the films.

-This exhibition is guest curated by Megan Alvarado-Saggese, PhD, Assistant Professor of Native American and Indigenous Studies at Fort Lewis College, and features the work of Angelo Baca (Hopi/Diné), Sky Hopinka (Ho-Chunk Nation/Pechanga Band of Luiseño Indians), and New Red Order [Jackson Polys (Tlingit), Zack Khalil (Ojibway) Adam Khalil (Ojibway)].
+Guest curated by Megan Alvarado-Saggese, Ph.D., Assistant Professor of Native American and Indigenous Studies at Fort Lewis College, the exhibition featured works by Angelo Baca (Hopi/Diné), Sky Hopinka (Ho-Chunk Nation/Pechanga Band of Luiseño Indians), and the collaborative artist collective New Red Order, including Jackson Polys (Tlingit), Zack Khalil (Ojibwe), and Adam Khalil (Ojibwe).

-Notably, Given Time signifies a new and innovative direction for the Center by prominently featuring moving image as a central medium in the museum gallery space for the first time.
-The content of the works presented foregrounds Indigenous voices and knowledge systems through recollections of personal and shared histories.
-Film, a vivid mode of direct storytelling, offers an immersive, transportive experience that brings us in connection with the artists’ vision, memories and perspectives.
+Given Time marked a significant milestone for the Center by presenting moving image as the primary medium within the museum's gallery space for the first time.
+The works foregrounded Indigenous voices and knowledge systems through personal and shared histories, demonstrating how film can serve as a powerful form of storytelling that immerses viewers in the artists' perspectives, memories, and lived experiences.

 Featuring films by: